hamzeh-shaghlil/terrform-task/README.md

 ```

-## dokcerfile
+## dockerfile

-> simple dockerfile download the latest version of nginx-alpine and copy the html file to the default path of nginx
+> simple dockerfile download the latest nginx-alpine version and copy the HTML file to the default path of nginx